hemerajs/hemera/docs/plugin.md

 ## Async / Await

-You can also pass an async function.
+You can also pass an async function and omit the `done` callback.

 ```js
 const hp = require('hemera-plugin')